ktorio/ktor-samples/feature/sessions/README.md

 ## Transfer using Cookies or Custom Headers

 You can either use cookies or custom HTTP headers for sessions.
-The code is roughly the same but you have to call either the `cookie` method, or `header` method depending on where you want to send the session information.
+The code is roughly the same but you have to call either the `cookie` or `header` method, depending on where you want to send the session information.

 ### Cookies